Written by Lester R. Johnson

 In 1957 we made a deal to purchase this land, at the time it was just a bare hill side with a few trees.
 We rented equipment and made a level spot up off the road.
 We bought the original log building from Bob Garrow.
 It was built int he 1940s and was the caretaker’s house at Sherburne Dam (near Many Glacier.)
 The first few years the dining room and kitchen were located all with in the main log building.
 The dining room was in the front half and the kitchen in the back.
 In 1963 was the first year we need to hire a waitress, Ruth and I along with the kids did most of the work.

 Every few years we would try to add on.
 We added the campground in the early 1970s, and the lower dining room in 1977.
 In 2003, with the help of one of our workers who happened to be an expert carpenter we added the cabins.
 Our son, Hugo and his sons made all of the furniture for the cabins.
-Our youngest daughter, Kristin and her son Kyle manage the cafe.
+Since Kristin St. Goddard (daughter of Ruth and Lester) passed away, her sons: Nathan and Kyle St. Goddard (Ruth and Lester's grandsons) have been managing the cafe and campground.
 Hugo and his youngest son, Hugo Jr. (Snicky) take care of the maintenance for the whole place.

 A Short Family History